 Visit Beautiful Southern Oregon

 Klamath County has a long history of attracting adventurers and their families looking to start a new life or just to experience the wonders of the Great Basin or the splendor of the many different geological areas that make up our region.
-The home of Oregons only National Park, Crater Lake.
-The area hosts a wide variety of activities for all of our visitors.
+The home of Oregon’s only National Park, Crater Lake, the area hosts a wide variety of activities for all of our visitors.
 Wilderness areas and wild areas abound.
-Hunting, Fishing, Hiking and Biking are just a few of the more active pursuits.
+Hunting, Fishing, Hiking, and Biking are just a few of the more active pursuits.
 If bird watching and canoeing are more your speed then you have found a birding mecca.
-The wildlife refuges and the great basin are home to hundreds of species of our feathered friends and the birding ooprtunities are endless.
-For more information on activities in our area http://www.klamath.org/visitors/todo
+The wildlife refuges and the great basin are home to hundreds of species of our feathered friends, so the birding opportunities are countless.
+For more information on activities in our area visit http://www.klamath.org/visitors/todo

-The resort can recomend a host of well planned family and group activities from a list of local guides, outfitters or attractions.
-If you're a business looking for a location for retreats, meetings and activities to make your group work better as a team we can put you in touch with a nearby world class ROPES course.
+The resort can recommend a host of well-planned family and group activities from a list of local guides, outfitters, or attractions.
+If you’re a business looking for a location for retreats, meetings, and activities to make your group work more cohesively, we can put you in touch with a nearby world class ROPES course.

 From golfing to visiting national monuments, Southern Oregon and the Rogue River Valley have many attractions for all ages.
 Please browse the links on the left to see highlights of this area, and if you have any questions please contact the resort at firstname.lastname@example.org or call us at 866-201-4194 for more information.
 During the Winter season e-mail will be answered daily and messages are returned every few days.

 Ashland, Oregon is just a 37 mile drive down the picturesque Dead Indian Memorial Road where you might consider a visit to the world renowned Oregon Shakespeare Festival.
-Also, the Championship Arnold Palmer Golf Course at the Running Y Resort is only a 20 minute drive, and the beautiful Eagle Point Golf Course is less than an hour away.
+Also, the Championship Arnold Palmer Golf Course at the Running Y Resort is only a 20 minute drive down HWY 140 E, and the beautiful Eagle Point Golf Course is less than an hour away.
 So adventure abounds in and around this beautiful resort nestled in the Southern Oregon Cascades.
 Any vacation here will be long remembered with pleasure and delight.

-The former Esquire Theater (movie theater), built in 1940's and renovated 1989 is now the Ross Ragland Theater and Cultural Center.
-It is a year-round multi-cultural performing and visual arts center serving South Central Oregon and Northern California.
-Boasting a 740-seat state-of-the-art auditorium, this art-deco style building, with its six-story tower is a notable historical landmark.
-The Ragland features live performers from around the world ranging from jazz, classical music, ballet, Country Western stars, Broadway shows and other musical theater classics.
-Adjoining Banquet Facilities for 250+ in the Cultural Center with small studio theater accommodations (up to 100 seats), and with audio and video capabilities.
+The former Esquire Theater (movie theater), built in 1940′s and renovated 1989 is now the Ross Ragland Theater and Cultural Center.
+It is a year-round, multi-cultural performing and visual arts center serving both South-Central Oregon and Northern California.
+Boasting a 740-seat, state-of-the-art auditorium, this art-deco style building with its six-story tower is a notable historical landmark.
+The Ragland features live performances with artists from around the world ranging from jazz, classical music, ballet, Country Western stars, Broadway shows, and other musical theater classics.
+There are adjoining Banquet Facilities for 250+ in the Cultural Center with small studio theater accommodations (up to 100 seats) and audio and video capabilities.
 See more at http://www.rrtheater.org

-The Favell Museum is located in Klamath Falls, Oregon.
-It is situated halfway between two of the West’s great scenic wonders, Mt.
+The Favell Museum, located in Klamath Falls, Oregon, is situated halfway between two of the West’s great scenic wonders, Mt.
 Shasta and Crater Lake, on US Highway 97.
 Klamath Falls and the surrounding high desert areas of Southern Oregon are noted for outdoor recreation, hunting, fishing, boating, and camping.

 A visit to the Favell Museum is a must for anyone who loves the West and enjoys learning about Western art and Native American artifacts.
-The Favell Family’s philosophy is well summed up in the museum’s theme statement, which is carved in redwood and hangs over the museum entrance.http://www.favellmuseum.org
+The Favell Family’s philosophy is well summarized in the museum’s mission statement, which is carved in redwood and hangs over the museum entrance.
+See more at http://www.favellmuseum.org

 Tuesday through Saturday from 10:30 a.m. to 4:30 p.m.